MGCodesandStats/hotel-modelling/README files/lstm_adr.md

 0.8571428571428571
 ```

-An MDA of **86%** is obtained, meaning that the model correctly predicts the direction of the actual weekly cancellation trends 86% of the time.
+An MDA of **86%** is obtained, meaning that the model correctly predicts the direction of the actual weekly ADR trends 86% of the time.

 As seen above, a validation score of **9.08** RMSE was also obtained.
-RMSE is a measure of the deviation in cancellations from the actual values, and assumes the same numerical format as the same.
+RMSE is a measure of the deviation in weekly ADR from the actual values, and assumes the same numerical format as the same.
 The mean weekly ADR across the validation data was **69.99**.

 The mean forecast error on the validation data came in at **0.1023**: